spokestack/spokestack.io/content/docs/Concepts/asr.md

 The Spokestack open-source native libraries provide a convenient API across multiple ASR providers such as Apple, Google, and Microsoft.
 Spokestack is designed to support multiple speech recognition providers so you can decide which is right for your use case.
 Support varies by mobile platform, however, so we decided to gather the information in one place to make the choice as easy as possible for your app.

-## Supported ASR providers by platform
+## Supported ASR Providers by Platform

 | Provider                                                                                                | Android  | iOS      |
 | ------------------------------------------------------------------------------------------------------- | -------- | -------- |